 Uniforms - All players must be in complete uniform to be eligible for play.
 This consists of team hat, shirt and socks, along with game pants (gray).
 Only exception is if a player arrives at game after participating in a school game.

 Substitution Rule - Each Player must play a minimum of three (3) innings on defense in a six-inning game.
 During the regular season, all players must play at least one (1) defensive inning in the infield.

-Call-Ups - A manager must contact his League Commissioner to request a call-up player from the Minor Boys division to fill out his roster.
+Call-Ups - A manager must contact his League Commissioner to request a callup player from the Minor Boys division to fill out his roster.
 If the Commissioner is unavailable, the Director of Baseball Operations should be contacted.
 The League Commissioner will have a printed list of eligible players for call-up.
 Call-up players will be selected from this list ONLY!
-They will be chosen in order and once selected they will be removed from the list.
+They will be chosen in order and once selected they will be moved to the bottom of the list.
 Once a player is selected, the League Commissioner will call both managers involved and announce the player's name.
 Managers have up to 30 minutes before game time to secure these players.
 A manager may not at any time "pick up" a player from the area around the field.
 A call-up must play a minimum of nine (9) defensive outs and remain in the batting order for the entire game.
 At no time can a call-up pitch, catch or receive more playing time than a rostered player.